wordofwarning/wordofwarning.org/current/2016-divergency/index.md

 ---

 # CONFIGURATION
-layout: 2016-woah
+layout: 2016-divergency
 rootpath: "../../"
 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Works Ahead 2016" # the name of the artist or company
+artist: "Divergency" # the name of the artist or company
-show: "Annual new performance sampler." # the name of the show
+show: "An evening of the different." # the name of the show
-artist_size: 2
+artist_size: 1
 show_size: 3

 # ABOUT THE SHOW - LAYOUT